 Modern Slavery and Human Trafficking Statement

-This statement covers the activities of LW Theatres Group Ltd, LW Theatres Ltd, The Adelphi Theatre Company Ltd, Entertainment Theatres Ltd and GL Theatre Ltd (“The Company”).
+This statement covers the activities of LW Theatres Holdings Ltd and it’s registered Companies; LW Theatres Group Ltd, LW Theatres Ltd, The Adelphi Theatre Company Ltd, Entertainment Theatres Ltd and GL Theatre Ltd (“The Company”).

 Organisational structure and supply chains

 The Company owns and operates seven West End theatres and its operations are limited to the U.K. Our suppliers include (but are not limited to):

 - food and beverage providers,